telekrex/paradise-lost/README.md

 Satan looks at them.
 He stands, watching in pride - but also feels sorry that his followers will forever be in pain.
 He begins to speak, this time between sighs and tears.
 He speaks of a war to defy God and that Chaos will never hold them - and that it will be settled one way or another.

 To this, the army turns to action.
 They begin to dig up the Chaos hills and take gold from the interior of the Earth, to build a palace with.

+The angels sing and dance and enjoy their palace before then sitting down settling down and awaiting council.